 Unfortunately, there are very few data available on production asphalt roofing material.
 The data used in this sector is provided by HCSO, however unfortunately it is consistent only for the years 2007-2010.
 Therefore, extrapolation is used for other years using volume index of "other mineral products" as surrogate data for the years 2011-2014.
 Since 2015 activity data from HCSO has been given in m2 instead of tons, so data should be converted which increases the uncertainty of the calculation.

 Uncertainty, recalculations, QA/QC activities and planned improvements

 Activity data for 2019 was revised in the 2023 submission.
+There was no recalculation in the 2024 submission.

-4.5.4 Coating application (NFR sector 2.D.3.d)
+4.5.4 COATING APPLICATION (NFR SECTOR 2.D.3.D)